BillA-Dev/OpenVote/README.md

   - Recent Activity screen readability improvements
   - Recent Activity screen filter

-See the [open issues](https://github.com/BillA-Dev/OpenVote/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/BillA-Dev/OpenVote/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>